 If your bail amount is set higher than you or your family member or friend can afford, you will need to secure a bail bond as soon as possible.
 However, there are still important considerations and questions you need to take into consideration.

 A bail bondsman will want to make sure they’re getting the most for their money.
 To do this they will charge a bail bond bond premium fee that is usually 10-20% of your bail bond amount.
 This fee is normally not refundable.
 This means that even if you show up for all your court dates and receive your bail money back, you will never get that 10-20% of your money back.

 Therefore, it would be wise to look for a bail bondsman that would require a lower premium.

 Also, you will also want to take into consideration if there is an initiation or application fee in addition to the premium.

 In addition to bail bond feeds, there are also court and attorney fees you need to take into consideration.

-Working with a Sevens Legal, APC, Defense Attorney
+Working with a Sevens Legal Criminal Lawyers, Defense Attorney

-If you have been arrested and accused of a crime, you needs to acquire and work with a criminal defense attorney such as Sevens Legal, APC.
+If you have been arrested and accused of a crime, you needs to acquire and work with a criminal defense attorney such as Sevens Legal Criminal Lawyers.
 Once you have discussed the specifics of the allegations against you with your attorney, they will inform you of the strengths and weaknesses pertaining to your case, as well as any risk of conviction and punishment you may be facing.
-A criminal defense attorney such as Sevens Legal, APC, can also negotiate a plea deal as well as decide to move forward with trial, while working constantly to make sure your best interests are served.
-At Sevens Legal, APC, every defendant has a right to our zealous defense.
-Contact Sevens Legal, APC, today for a free consultation.
+A criminal defense attorney such as Sevens Legal Criminal Lawyers, can also negotiate a plea deal as well as decide to move forward with trial, while working constantly to make sure your best interests are served.
+At Sevens Legal Criminal Lawyers, every defendant has a right to our zealous defense.
+Contact Sevens Legal Criminal Lawyers, today for a free consultation.

 Criminal Defense Attorneys